-As this was going on St Paul’s Memorial Church, which is across the street from the campus of the University of Virginia, was having a community prayer service.
+As this was going on, St. Paul’s Memorial Church, across the street from the campus of the UVA, was having a community prayer service.
 The building was surrounded by volunteer security and the police were close by.

-The rally was organized by Jason Kessler in response to the city changing the name of the park from Robert E. Lee Park to Emancipation Park, and for scheduling the dismantling of the Robert E. Lee monument located inside the park.
-The city revoked the permit for the rally, but Kessler won an injunction in federal court to have it reinstated.
+The rally was organized by Jason Kessler in response to the city of Charlottesville changing the name of Robert E. Lee Park to Emancipation Park, and for scheduling the dismantling of the Robert E. Lee monument located inside the park.
+The city revoked the permit for the rally, but Kessler and the ACLU won an injunction in federal court to have it reinstated.

 After the Unite the Right Rally Heather Heyer, a 32-year-old woman from Charlottesville, was killed and 19 others were injured when white supremacist James Fields plowed his car into protesters marching through downtown.

-A memorial was built at the intersection of Fourth Street and Water Street in downtown Charlottesville at the scene where James Fields, who is a white supremacist attending the Unite the Right rally, allegedly plowed his car into a crowd of protesters marching through the city.
-Heather Heyer was killed and 19 others were injured in the attack.
+A memorial was built at the intersection of Fourth Street and Water Street in downtown Charlottesville at the scene of the attack.
 Residents in the community and protesters paid respects and left flowers and notes throughout the day.

 On the afternoon of August 12, Jason Kessler attempted to hold a public press conference outside of Charlottesville City Hall.
 After being drowned out by shouting, he was punched and tackled by protesters.
 He eventually made it to police who separated him from the crowd.

 A vigil was organized for 6 p.m. at the site but was later canceled due to a credible safety threat.
-Even with the threat, hundreds of mourners gathered at the memorial in the early evening that Sunday.
+Even with the threat, hundreds of mourners gathered at the memorial that evening on August 12.